Warrex21187/SSH-EECS/README.md

 6. [Ressources](#ressources) 📁

 # Introduction
 For my first network lesson, I had to create and setup a whole server using SSH.
-The goal was to learn the usage of many tools, like SSH, SCP, ufw, and use them to setup my own working server.
+The goal was to learn the usage of many tools, like **SSH**, **SCP**, **ufw**, and use them to setup my own working server.
 In this depository you will find my complete experience, I will list all the steps that were required to finish the assignment, listing the commands used, and what I learned.
 Then I will list the issues I faced, and the solutions I found.
 I will finish with an analysis where I will mostly talk about the matter of SSH for data security and the pros of the security measures.
 - - -
 # List of Manipulations
 ## VPS Creation